-3.1.2 Access zones (access compartments)
+Access Zones (access compartments)

-Note: this information is held at the beginning of the full description.
+Note: this information is best held at the beginning of the full management plan description and not in the access section.

 The USA ROS system (Clark and Stankey 1979) was possibly the first management framework to introduce the concept of 'settings'.
 Settings are more or less the same as compartments or zones.
 International designations, for example, Biosphere Sites, tend to favour the word 'zone'.
 A 'settings' approach is used in most of the American frameworks.
 The range and intensity of activities that can be encouraged, or tolerated, within a protected area will depend on a number of biological, physical and social factors.
 The frameworks suggest that there are considerable advantages in recognising that an area can be divided into settings which provide different levels of opportunity for access and recreation.